COSC-499-W2023/year-long-project-team-9/docs/weekly logs/muhammad-bakar-weekly-log.md

 ### March 18 2024 - March 24 2024

-- I worked on Milestone #6.
+- I worked on Milestone #6, helped with chat and worked on notifications.

 ### Picture of Project Board Week 11